pbierkortte/AI-Prompt-Toolkit/tools/job_cover_letter_coach.md

 ## Features

-1. Interview Chance Assessment
-2. Personalized Cover Letter Generation
+1. Personalized Cover Letter Generation
-3. Iterative Refinement Process
+2. Iterative Refinement Process (Potentially - if the AI tool has this capability)
-4. Interview Preparation Assistance
+3. Interview Preparation Assistance (Potentially -  depending on the scope of the tool)

 ## How to Use